Lacson

-Lacson is a Filipino surname with historical roots originating in the provinces of Iloilo and Negros Occidental, and with branches extending to Cavite and Pampanga.
+Lacson is a Filipino surname with historical roots originating in the provinces of Iloilo and Negros Occidental, with branches later extending to National Capital Region, Cavite, and Pampanga.
 They are a prominent family involved in business, politics, real estate, and agriculture.
-Historical records indicate members serving as gobernadorcillos during the Spanish era and were later involved in governance, commerce, and civic duties during the Japanese and American occupations.
+Historical records indicate members serving as gobernadorcillos during the Spanish era and later participating in governance, commerce, and civic duties during the Japanese and American occupations.

-The surname "Lacson" is a transliteration of Spanish orthography from the Chinese-Spanish name "la̍k-sun."
-Derived from the Hokkien language, it combines 六 (la̍k, meaning "sixth," possibly indicating birth order) and 孫 (sūn, meaning "grandchild") which had also been spelled as Laxon and Laczon by the Spaniards.
+The Lacson surname originated among Chinese-mestizo families in Molo before the 1849 Clavería decree and likely derives from the Hokkien la̍k-sun.
+The surname is a transliteration of Spanish orthography from the Chinese-Spanish name la̍k-sun, combining 六 (la̍k, meaning "sixth," possibly indicating birth order) and 孫 (sūn, meaning "grandchild"), and was also historically spelled as Laxon and Laczon by the Spaniards.

+The clan traces much of its documented ancestry to Don Lorenzo Lacson and his descendants, although its origins likely extend further back, possibly to the 1700s.

+As the surname predates the 1849 Clavería decree, it was generally preserved within the lineage rather than widely assigned to unrelated families.
+Consequently, individuals bearing the Lacson surname, as well as those who can trace their ancestry to the Lacson line, are generally considered to be distantly related through common ancestral origins.